minio/docs/source/reference/minio-mc/mc-support-profile.rst

 Syntax
 ------

-The :mc-cmd:`mc support profile` command has the following syntax:
+The :mc:`mc support profile` command has the following syntax:

 .. code-block:: shell